knative/serving/docs/spec/spec.md

 # spec contains one of several possible rollout styles
 spec:  # One of "runLatest" or "pinned"
+  # Example, only one of runLatest or pinned can be set in practice.
+  runLatest:
+    configuration:  # elafros.dev/v1alpha1.Configuration
+      # +optional. name of the elafros.dev/v1alpha1.Build if built from source
+      buildName: ...

+      container:  # core.v1.Container
+        image: gcr.io/...
+        command: ['run']
+        args: []
+        env:  # list of environment vars
+        - name: FOO
+          value: bar
+        - name: HELLO
+          value: world
+        - ...
+        livenessProbe: ...  # Optional
+        readinessProbe: ...  # Optional
+      concurrencyModel: ...
+      timeoutSeconds: ...
+      serviceAccountName: ...  # Name of the service account the code should run as
+  # Example, only one of runLatest or pinned can be set in practice.
   pinned:
     revisionName: myservice-00013  # Auto-generated revision name
-    configuration:  # elafros.dev.v1alpha1.Configuration
+    configuration:  # elafros.dev/v1alpha1.Configuration
-      # +optional. name of the elafros.dev.v1alpha1.Build if built from source
+      # +optional. name of the elafros.dev/v1alpha1.Build if built from source
       buildName: ...

       container:  # core.v1.Container